mporcheron/porcheron.uk/pubs.md

     weight: 3
 ---

 Below is a list of my publications, including preprint copies of each publication as a PDF, where publishing rights permit.
-A Bibtex reference can be accessed for each publication using the `[bib]` link.
+A BibTeX reference can be accessed for each publication using the `[bib]` link.

 {%- for category in site.data.pubs_categories -%}